QuentinRa/blog.quentinra.dev/proj/uml/seq/index.md

 [Go back](../index.md)

-This diagram is a representation of an execution of the program.
+This diagram is a representation of the program's lifetime.
 You will have the timelines of your objects and add the methods called and their arguments.

 Usually, this diagram is made of

 * a synopsis
-* the diagram itself which can be either
+* the diagram itself, which can be either
   * SSD=System sequence diagram /``Diagramme Séquence système``
   * Sequence diagram /``Diagramme Séquence détaillé``